 Nearby: Village shop/filling station/Post Office (bank facilities), tennis court just opposite the house available for hire from the village shop (£6 per hour), East Devon Way for ramblers, croquet club, cricket club, River Cottage Park Farm HQ for Cookery Courses, events and meals (5 mins by car), River Cottage Canteen at Axminster 10 mins by car.

-The calendar of events and entertainment in Lyme Regis in 2016 has provided the usual fun days with arts and marine events and musical extravaganzas.
+The calendar of events and entertainment in Lyme Regis in 2018 will provide the usual fun days with arts and marine events and musical extravaganzas.
 Lyme is action packed for entertainment with a good balance of activities.
 You can look these up on the Lyme Regis Tourist information calendar of events.